Mauer 71111 Lever Lock

 Iterating through cut depths

-- Once lever states for the current cut depth are recorded, remove all tools from the lock
+- Once lever states for the current cut depth are recorded, remove all tools from the lock to reset all positions

-- Repeat the process from initial setup through recording results
+- Repeat the process from initial setup through recording results until you have gone through all 6 cut depths

-Continue sequentially for all cut depths up to #7.
+Continue sequentially for all cut depths up to #6.

 After testing all cut depths, unresolved positions may remain.
 Ideally this should be limited to one or two positions.
 If more remain, re probing the lock is recommended.